Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: EM Algorithm Validation

+Figure \ref{fig:Sensitivity} shows that the estimations of customer patience are stable and do not change when different initial values are inserted in the EM algorithm.
+This suggests that one may not need to use the output of the classification model we developed in Section \ref{sec:prob_abnd} (or any model with similar sensitivity and specificity proportions) as starting probabilities in the EM algorithm.

-In this appendix we provide a sensitivity estimation for $q$ and $\gamma$ (see Figures \ref{fig:Sensitivityq} and \ref{fig:SensitivityGamma}, respectively).
-This is complementary to the results provided in Section \ref{subsubsec:Sensitivity}, and uses the same simulated data.
-The results are consistent, showing that the EM algorithm is not sensitive to the initiation values.
+Next, we provide a sensitivity estimation for $q$ and $\gamma$ (see Figures EC.\ref{fig:Sensitivityq} and EC.\ref{fig:SensitivityGamma}, respectively), using the same simulated data.
+The results are consistent, showing that the EM algorithm is not sensitive to the initial values.